-The disputed domain name was registered to clearly mislead the consumers - hence the extra "r" in the trademark.
+The disputed domain name was registered to clearly mislead the consumers - hence the substitution of an "n" by an "h" in the trademark.
 The Respondent intended to give an overall impression that the disputed domain name is associated with the Complainant, and the Panel accepts that the disputed domain name may have been intended to use the Complainant's renowned trademark for unlawful purposes - the configuration of the MX-records suggests that the disputed domain name may be used for unlawful use.